 2. Disconnect the old tap by unscrewing the nuts that hold it in place.

 3. Connect the new tap by screwing the nuts onto the threaded pipe that protrudes from the tank.

 4. Reconnect the water supply and turn on the taps to check for leaks.
 If there are any leaks, tighten the nuts until they stop.

 5. Put the cover back onto the tank and screw it into place.

 6. Fill the tank with water by turning on the tap at the bottom.
 You may need to wait a few minutes for all of the air to escape before the water starts flowing.

 7. Once the tank is full, turn off the tap and test your boiling water tap by pouring a cup of hot water.

 Please refer to our detailed installation manual before attempting to install the tap yourself.
-If you have any problems with the installation, or if you’re not sure how to fit your particular boiling water tap, please do consult a local plumber who will be more than able to fit a Hanstrom tap.
+If you have any problems with the installation, or if you’re not sure how to fit your particular boiling water tap, please consult a local plumber who will be more than able to fit a Hanstrom tap.

-At Hanstrom we have a range of taps in all styles and to suit most budgets.
+At Hanstrom we have a range of taps in all styles to suit most budgets.
 Whether you are looking for something traditional, contemporary or bold – please shop our entire range of boiling water taps.